SNL-WaterPower/WecOptTool-MATLAB/README.md

 A code maintainer will review your pull request at the earliest possible opportunity.
 For large pull requests, it would be advisable to open a related issue to discuss the purpose of your updates.
-The developers also would be grateful if the *"Allow edits from maintainers"* is checked when making a pull request, as this will allow us to finalise your contributions more rapidly.
+The developers also would be grateful if *"Allow edits from maintainers"* is checked when making a pull request, as this will allow us to finalise your contributions more rapidly.

 ## RoadMap